-This is the online home of the Last Edition Beetle Register - a group of owners and enthusiasts of the final 300 Beetles produced in 1978 at Volkswagen's factory in Emden, Germany for export to the United Kingdom.
+This is the online home of the Last Edition Beetle Register - a group of owners and enthusiasts of the last 300 Volkswagen Beetles built for the United Kingdom.
 We've been providing information on these vehicles since the early 1990s, and trying to keep track of as many of them as possible.
 Since we've had this website as a focal point, it's all become a lot easier, and much more fun, as we now have somewhere to show off our cars and share information.
 We also organise occasional get-togethers for members at VW club meetings around the UK.
-See our Events page for details of our current plans.
+See our Facebook page for details of our current plans.

-Q. How can I tell if I'm in the presence of a Last Edition Beetle ?
+Q. How can I tell if I'm looking at a Last Edition Beetle ?

 Q. Is this the same as a Jubilee Beetle / Silver Bug / Last Series Beetle etc, etc, etc ?

 A. Nope.
 There are plenty of other 'special' Beetles with confusingly similar edition names.
 Have a look at Colin Shinkin's excellent Special Edition Beetle site, which should help to clear the mists of confusion.

 Here's the latest news from the Last Edition Beetle Register.

 As you may have heard, the 2021 Stanford Hall VW meeting has been cancelled.
 The organisers have concluded that there's still too much Covid-related uncertainty for the rescheduled show to go ahead.
 Here's hoping for a return in 2022.